 There is Abuse of Power in the Church Leadership

-It’s a sad reality we live in that this even has to be said.
-But it’s commonplace to find a church consumed with the pursuit of power.
 I have heard many heartbreaking stories of spiritual, emotional, and sometimes even physical abuse that have taken place inside churches.
-If the leadership in your church is demanding, twisting the Gospel to give them power, or is using the Bible to put others down, get out.
+If the leadership in your church is making demands, twisting the Gospel to give them power, or is using the Bible to put others down, get out.
 If there’s even a hint of that in your church, RUN.

 You Don’t Agree With the Vision

-One of the beautiful things in the church in the western world is that there are a thousand different kind of churches, each with a different look, feel, and vision for why they exist.
+Each church will look and feel different.
+Each church plays a different role in the overarching mission of the church.
+And that’s okay, in fact, that’s a good thing.
+Churches are different.
 Most of these differences aren’t right or wrong; they are just preference.
 If you don’t agree with the direction your church is going, that’s fine; go find one you can get behind.
 That’s the beauty of having so many unique churches; each one will make an impact in a different way.
+Find a church that has a vision that fits the gifts God has given you.

 You Don’t Trust the Church With Your Money